luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/README.md

 They enable various tasks such as data storage, processing, monitoring, and analysis in large-scale distributed systems.

-## 7. ¿Cómo crear un nuevo cluster AWS EMR?
+## 7. ¿How to create a new AWS EMR Cluster?

 ### 7.1.
-Primero asignamos un nombre al AWS EMR Cluster
+First we set the AWS EMR Cluster name

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/f51d1fa0-4e1c-445d-a1d0-909acbe00a1e)

 ### 7.2.
-Posteriormente elegimos una version del servicio AWS EMR
+We select the AWS EMR version

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/6dc07758-46b0-47e0-9448-3ad907670d67)

 ### 7.3.
-A continuación elegimos las aplicaciones de BigData que vamos a instalar en el cluster:
+We select the applications to be installed in the AWS EMR cluster

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/d0ab1396-0bc3-41f3-9d36-e122bc1b5724)

 ### 7.4.
-Respecto al sistema operativo elegimos Linux:
+We select the operating systems for the EC2 integrating the cluster

+We leave the default option, to install Linux as operating system

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/55b6a195-2e05-4ba7-9af9-6904fe582700)

 ### 7.5.
-Elegimos la opción "Grupos de instancias".

-**Un tipo de instancia por grupo de nodos**
+We select the EC2 instances types

+We select the option **One instance type per Nodes Group**

 ![image](https://github.com/luiscoco/AWS_EMR_Amazon-Elastic-MapReduce/assets/32194879/e24f5c04-a851-4211-8949-3fb026877d3c)